American Madness: Production

 American Madness marked the first in a series of legendary collaborations between Frank Capra and Robert Riskin.
 It was also Riskin's first original screenplay.

 The film contains one zoom shot, which is notable for its use of the new three-element Cooke-Varo lens.

+Reception

+Award-winning British filmmaker Mike Leigh included American Madness in his list of the 10 greatest films of all time when he participated in the 2012 Sight & Sound film poll.